C. M. Poonacha: Chief Minister (Coorg)

 Two parties fought the 1952 state elections: the Takkadi ('Scales of Justice') party under veteran Gandhian Pandyanda Belliappa, who was a dominant political force and voice of Coorg with its anti-merger plank, and the Congress under C.M.
 Poonacha in Coorg.
 Poonacha was elected Chief Minister of Coorg State (1952–56) in the first general elections.
 Coorg had two MPs in the Union Parliament then, besides having a state legislative body.
 In 1956 the State Reorganisation Act was passed.
 Coorg was merged with Mysore and the legislative body at Mercara dissolved.
 While the Chief Minister was C.M.
 Poonacha, (who also held the finance portfolio), the only other Minister was Home Minister, Kittur Mallappa.
 C.M.
 Poonacha had won the Beriathnad seat while K. Mallappa won the second seat from Sanivarasante.
-The Congress won 15 seats and Independents (opposing merger), represented by the Takkadi party, won nine seats.
+The Congress won 15 seats and Independents (opposing merger), represented by the Thakkadi Party, won nine seats.
 Under various circumstances Coorg was merged with the then Mysore in 1956.